websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

 ## Liferay DXP: Install the LES Cross-Cluster Replication Module

 Any Liferay DXP node that will read from a local cluster's follower indexes and write through a separate connection to the remote cluster's leader indexes must have the CCR module installed.
+For consistency and adaptability, it's best to install it on every node in the cluster.
 This module is available to download (as a LPKG file) with your LES subscription.

-If configuring Liferay DXP cluster nodes to read and write from the same Elasticsearch cluster, configure a normal REMOTE mode connection to the Leader Elasticsearch cluster.
-The CCR module is unnecessary for these nodes.

 ##  Liferay DXP: Decide Which Indexes to Replicate from the Remote Cluster